dmitry-brazhenko/SharpToken/README.md

 It provides functionality for encoding and decoding tokens using GPT-based encodings.
 This library is built for .NET 6, .NET 8 and .NET Standard 2.0, making it compatible with a wide range of frameworks.

+> [!Important]
+> The functionality in `SharpToken` has been added to [`Microsoft.ML.Tokenizers`](https://www.nuget.org/packages/Microsoft.ML.Tokenizers). `Microsoft.ML.Tokenizers` is a tokenizer library being developed by the .NET team and going forward, the central place for tokenizer development in .NET.
+By using `Microsoft.ML.Tokenizers`, you should see improved performance over existing tokenizer library implementations, including `SharpToken`.
+A stable release of `Microsoft.ML.Tokenizers` is expected alongside the .NET 9.0 release (November 2024).
+Instructions for migration can be found at https://github.com/dotnet/machinelearning/blob/main/docs/code/microsoft-ml-tokenizers-migration-guide.md.

 ## Installation

 To install SharpToken, use the NuGet package manager: